Photo credit: Thadah

 Fennel is a tricky vegetable.
 It's new to many of us and its licorice-like flavor is appealing to some and unappealing to others.
-It took me a while to come around to it, but now that I have, I can promise you it's a versatile and delicious vegetable that we should all eat more of.
+Nevertheless, it's a versatile and delicious vegetable that we should all eat more of.
 The fronds can be added to salads and dressings, much like you'd use dill.
-Eat fennel bulbs raw, thinly sliced in a summer squash salad, on avocado toast, shaved with lemon and parmesan or in a Greek salad.
-You can roast fennel and eat it on its own or toss it with lentils and a harissa dressing.
-Fennel is also tasty alongside lemony chicken thighs, baked in a rich gratin, or, along with onion on top of a pizza.
+Eat fennel bulbs raw, thinly sliced in a summer squash salad, on avocado toast, shaved with lemon and parmesan cheese or in a Greek salad.
+You can roast fennel and eat it on its own or toss it with lentils and a harissa dressing (like in the recipe below).
+Fennel is also tasty alongside lemony chicken thighs, baked in a rich gratin, or with onion on top of a pizza.

 STORAGE: Store fennel bulbs in an open bag in the refrigerator for a week or two.
 For longer storage, remove fronds from bulb and store separately.